rhpit/manageiq-cli/doc/source/providers/openstack.rst

 +++++++++++

 This code example will demonstrate how you can use the client in a Python module to create a virtual machine.
-Create the payload file, and **update the code below with the name of your payload_file** or call your payload file  "openstack_provision_ex.json", and execute the code below.
+Create the payload file(as specified in :ref:`osp_payload`), and **update the code below with the name of your payload_file** or call your payload file  "openstack_provision_ex.json", and execute the code below.
+If you want a floating ip, you only need to add a value for the optional **fip_pool** key (you do not need to set the floating_ip_id, the code will create a floating ip, get the id and add it to the provisioning request), else just set the Required keys.
 The code accomplishes the following tasks:

 * Checks if the user wants a floating ip, if so call a Cloudforms automate